sinequa/sba-angular/docs/apps/5-vanilla-builder.md

 </uib-configurator>
 ```
 Here we tell to the **ui-builder** which *configurator* to use with `search-form`.
-The `context` associated is (to be simple) the `search-form`'s configuration object, so the *configurator* know how to interact with the component.
+The `context` associated is (to be simple) the `search-form`'s configuration object, so the *configurator* knows how to interact with the component.

 Building a *configurator* is quite easy.